seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 ```
 analysis moment (date -u)          payload ts and its age in seconds
-gate exit code                     MD5 of ANALYST-INSTRUCTIONS.md as read this run
+freeze moment (§5 step 4)          gate exit code
+MD5 of ANALYST-INSTRUCTIONS.md as read this run
+whether the PREVIOUS run's commit is on main, and where it is if not
+every command that read analyst/live.json, with the row count it returned
 every lifecycle transition, with the reason for it
 the searches that changed a conclusion
 any catalysts.json proposal (§6)
 anything the next run would otherwise rediscover
 ```

+**The previous run's landing is reported here because this record cannot report its own** (map inv.
+54).
+The log is written before it is committed, so every sentence it could carry about its own push is a forecast; the outcome belongs to the next record, where it is history.
+One line — `analyst/log/YYYY-MM-DD.md` present on `main`, or the branch it is sitting on — turns a silent delivery failure into something the Architect sees on the following run instead of the following week.

 **The appendix is for the engine and the Architect's audit; it is never read back to the Boss and never summarised for him.**